 Bachelor of General Studies

-The Bachelor of General Studies (BGS) can help you secure a great job, be a stepping-stone to further education or present a way to further your own knowledge and interests.
-This the most flexible program we offer, and accepts a high degree of PLAR (prior learning assessment and recognition) and transfer credit, making it ideal for those who have taken a non-linear path to education or have extensive work experience.
+The Bachelor of General Studies is the most flexible program we offer.
+It accepts a high degree of PLAR (prior learning assessment and recognition) and transfer credit, making it ideal for those who have taken a non-linear path to education or have extensive work experience.
 You actually create your own program, as long as you meet the program requirements.

 The Bachelor of General Studies is a great option for people who have prior education or work experience and are looking for a formal credential to help them advance in their career.
-It gives you plenty of options, so you can concentrate on courses that will get you closer to your goals.
+The program allows for a high degree of choice, so you can concentrate on courses that will get you closer to your goals.

 Some program requirements may be met with credits earned by Prior Learning Assessment and Recognition (PLAR).